 Every online ESL teacher wants to increase their bookings – but only some teachers have what it takes to consistently fill all their slots.

-If you want to be a top-tier ESL teacher, there are a few things you absolutely must do to max out your bookings and provide consistently good classes.
+If you want to be a top-tier ESL teacher, there are a few things you definitely have to do to max out your bookings and provide consistently good classes.

 Here are some best practices you must follow to be an A+ online ESL teacher: